 And view job status:

-For looking into each job progress, click on a particular job and then the execution log.
+To look into each job's progress, click on a particular job and then the execution log.

-Overall, there are several advantages for using IT-Conductor as an automation server:
+Overall, there are several advantages to using IT-Conductor as an automation server:

 - IT-Conductor layer of security is enforced to ensure the role-based access and attribution of executed activities

-- IT-Conductor data that already configured/discovered, including host, application and cloud credentials and staged git repositories are seamlessly integrated into Ansible
+- IT-Conductor data that is already configured/discovered, including host, application, and cloud credentials and staged git repositories are seamlessly integrated into Ansible

-- Dynamic Inventories based on dynamic IT-Conductor system and application groups
+- Dynamic Inventories based on dynamic IT-Conductor systems and application groups

 - Ansible task log recording is available through IT-Conductor native UI/automated delivery over email